taygungdmr/SWE-573/README.md

 Mock Up designs and annotations related can be found on <a href="https://github.com/taygungdmr/SWE573Fall16_TaygunGokdemir/wiki/Mock-Up-Design-&-Annotation">Mock Up Design</a>

+UML Sequence Diagram can be found on <a href="https://github.com/taygungdmr/SWE573Fall16_TaygunGokdemir/wiki/UML-Sequence-Diagrams >here</a>

 **The following equivalients will be included as functional features:**

 1 - BMI & Ideal Weight Calculation